 No, the program is free and voluntary.

-Families with children from birth to age 5 in Adams, Allen, DeKalb, Huntington, LaGrange, Noble, Steuben, Wells, and Whitley counties.
-Families with children from birth to age 14 in Elkhart, Kosciusko, Marshall, and St. Joseph counties.
+Families with children from birth to age 14 in Adams, Allen, DeKalb, Huntington, LaGrange, Noble, Steuben, Wells, Whitley, Fulton, Elkhart, Kosciusko, Marshall, and St. Joseph counties.

 Just call (888) 722-3678 and ask for the Gear-Up Safety Program.
 You’ll be asked a few simple questions to make sure that the Gear-Up Safety Program can help you.
 Or, your referring organization can email firstname.lastname@example.org.